NIFB21000U Understanding Sustainability

 Content

-This is a course on the very fundamentals of sustainability and sustainable development, giving eight central perspectives.
+This is a course on the very fundamentals of sustainability and sustainable development, giving eight central perspectives on sustainability.

-The overall purpose of the course is to provide BSc students from natural science and social science backgrounds with a roadmap to understand different concepts of sustainability and sustainable development, enabling students to qualify and reflect upon sustainability aspects in their own education and future professional practice from an interdisciplinary perspective.
-The course will help to disentangle the complex notion of sustainability in order to assist students in navigating within the diverging sustainability agendas that they are likely to face both within their own disciplines as well as in the broader society.
+The overall purpose of the course is to provide students from natural science and social science backgrounds with a roadmap to understand different concepts of sustainability and sustainable development, enabling students to qualify and reflect upon sustainability aspects in their own education and future professional practice from an interdisciplinary perspective.
 The course will outline important underlying empirical and value based assumptions as well as challenges with and potentials of a wide range of different conceptualizations, interpretations and practical uses of sustainability.
 Offering a broad overview of different theoretical perspectives on sustainability from the social sciences and humanities to broader systems thinking, the course will facilitate productive critical thinking and reflection on both the social, economic and environmental pillars of sustainability.
 This includes inherent tradeoffs and synergies associated with practical operationalization and implementation of sustainability, e.g. in relation to the UN SDGs.

 Ensuring a strong link from theory to practice, every year the course will focus on specific cases, topics or themes of particular current interest.
-In an interdisciplinary setting considering e.g. both social, cultural, economic, environmental, political, governance and philosophical perspectives, the identified sustainability challenges as well as proposed solutions will be addressed, for instance relating to the SDGs or other operational frameworks.
-Additionally, guest from private companies, NGOs or public agencies working with implementation of sustainability in practice will present their perspectives on and efforts in implementing sustainability in the organizations they represent.
-This will be followed up by group-work aiming to analyze and discuss the organizations’ sustainability plans in relation to the different perspectives introduced in the course.
-The guests and specific themes will change from year to year.
-Themes could for instance be climate change mitigation and adaptation, energy production, food production, transportation systems, waste and recycling, nature protection and biodiversity, etc.
+Themes could for instance be climate change mitigation and adaptation, energy production, food production, transportation systems, waste and recycling, nature restoration or biodiversity protection.
+In an interdisciplinary setting considering e.g., social, cultural, economic, environmental, political, governance and philosophical perspectives, the identified sustainability challenges as well as proposed solutions will be addressed, for instance relating to the SDGs or other operational frameworks.
+Additionally, guest lecturers from private companies, NGOs and public agencies working with implementation of sustainability in practice will present their perspectives on and efforts in implementing sustainability in the organizations they represent.

 Part 1 (What is sustainability?)

-How do different disciplines and theories in the field of social science and humanities understand and define sustainability, and what are their tools, measures and approaches for achieving sustainability?
+How do different disciplines and theories in the fields of natural science, social science and humanities understand and define sustainability, and what are their tools, measures and approaches for achieving a more sustainable development in terms of e.g., production or consumption of certain goods?

-1. Definitions and history of the concepts of sustainability and sustainable development (e.g. the Club of Rome, the Brundtland report, the MDGs, the SDGs, etc.)
+1. Definitions and history of the concepts of sustainability and sustainable development (e.g., the Club of Rome, the Brundtland report, the SDGs, etc.)

-2. Fundamental distinctions and underlying ethical aspects (e.g. contradictions, dilemmas, paradoxes)
+2. Fundamental distinctions and underlying ethical aspects (e.g., contradictions, dilemmas, paradoxes, weak versus strong sustainability)

-1. Ecological perspectives (e.g. non-equilibrium ecology, risk and planetary boundaries, systems analysis)
+1. Ecological perspectives (e.g., non-equilibrium ecology, risk and planetary boundaries, systems analysis, global to local, life-cycle analysis)

-3. Political science perspectives (e.g. public policy, political ecology, environmental justice)
+3. Political science perspectives (e.g., public policy, policy instruments, agenda setting political ecology, environmental justice, capitalism versus marxism, sustainability transition)

-2. Governance and law (e.g. interventions, regulation, incentives, environmental law, institutions, collaboration, participatory processes)
+4. Governance and law (e.g., interventions, regulation, incentives, environmental law, institutions, collaboration, participatory processes)

-3. Solution spaces (e.g. incrementalism versus transformation, ecomodernism versus degrowth)
+2. Solution space perspectives (e.g., incrementalism versus transformation, ecomodernism versus de-growth)

 Part 2 (Applications in practice)